microsoft/InsiderDevTour18-ML/README.md

     - Click **Upload 8 files**
 1. Once all images are upload, click on **Train** in the upper right corner
 1. Once the training is complete, click on **Export** and download the model in the *ONNX* format
-    > Note: Training might take few minutes and I recommend you have another Custom Vision project that has the model pre-trained to switch to.
+    > Note: Training might take a few minutes and I recommend you have another Custom Vision project that has the model pre-trained to switch to.
 You should also have the model already downloaded.

 #### Use the model Visual Studio
 1. In the blank app you created in Visual Studio, drag and drop the new model you created